What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-\textbf{\textit{Obstacle Segmentation Task.}} Obstacle segmentation aims to identify and locate obstacles in the background.
+Obstacle segmentation aims to identify and locate obstacles in the background.
 Although some literature refers to this task as `obstacle detection' \cite{lostAndFound}, we adopt the term \textit{obstacle segmentation} in our study, considering its conformity to segmentation tasks.
-It provides instance pixel-level labels (analogous to instance segmentation (\ref{subsec:instance_segmentation})) and/or semantic pixel-level annotations (analogous to semantic segmentation (\ref{subsec:semantic_segmentation})) for obstacles.
+It provides instance pixel-level labels (analogous to \hyperref[subsec:instance_segmentation]{instance segmentation}) and/or semantic pixel-level annotations (analogous to \hyperref[subsec:semantic_segmentation]{semantic segmentation}) for obstacles.